Rimadyl For Dogs: Dosage Chart, Side Effects, Uses, Safety & More

 • Increased or decreased urination

-• Yellowing of eyes, skin, or gums
+• Yellowing of gums, whites of the eyes, or skin (signs of jaundice)

 • Severe lethargy